leopirounis/storefront2/README.md

 # Django Storefront2

-A fully-featured e-commerce backend built with Django and Django REST Framework, designed to manage products, customers, and orders efficiently.
-The project implements secure user authentication, role-based access control, and a RESTful API structure for seamless integration with front-end clients or third-party services.
+Storefront2 is a secure e-commerce API built with Django and Django REST Framework.
+It features an advanced API architecture with serializers, a fully functional shopping cart, and a robust order management system.
+The project includes Django’s authentication system for secure user management and role-based access, as well as an admin interface for managing products, customers, and orders efficiently.
+Designed with security and best practices in mind, it provides a solid backend foundation for any e-commerce application.

 ### Key Features: